Closed

 What is the Partnership Program in Climate Protection (PPC)?

-This free program helps municipalities reduce greenhouse gas emissions through a five-step climate action framework.
-It supports GHG inventories, reduction targets, local action plans, implementation, and progress reporting.
+The Partners for Climate Protection program helps municipalities reduce greenhouse gas emissions through a five-step framework.
+It provides support for baseline inventories, emissions reduction targets, local action plans, implementation, and progress reporting.

 How much funding can be received?